datacamp-content-public/Application-Case-Study-Reporting-with-SQL/slides/chapter_1_1aa23bf745d47e81cece661cdc470bfc.md

 `@script`
-Here, we have some extra characters.
-We only care to take the first two characters to get an abbreviated country.
-Using the LEFT function, we can select only the first two characters and ensure our report shows just the abbreviation.
-The RIGHT and MID functions can work as well, depending on what part of the string you need to parse out.
+In this example, we have two values for china, one of which has extra characters.
+But we only care about the first two characters.
+You can extract only the first N characters using the LEFT function.
+By setting N to 2, we can solve this problem.

 ---